gauravshankarcan/prom-snow/README.md

 }
 ```

-After the login function `itsmLogin`, for each alert, we need to create a unique fingerprint which is a unique identifier used to query the ITSM server to decide, if a request has to be created, updated, or marked as closed.
+After the login function `itsmLogin`, for each alert, I need to create a unique fingerprint which is a unique identifier used to query the ITSM server to decide, if a request has to be created, updated, or marked as closed.

 The unique string which determines the kind of operation that is needed to be performed is done by `constructUniqueString` function.